Call of Duty: WWII: Downloadable content

-On August 23, 2018, Activision announced the fourth and final downloadable content pack, Shadow War, containing 3 multiplayer maps: Airship, Chancellery, Excavation; 1 new War map: Operation Arcane; and 1 new Nazi Zombies map: The Frozen Dawn.
-The map pack was released August 28, 2018, first on PlayStation 4, and on September 27, 2018, for Xbox One and Steam.
+On August 23, 2018, Activision announced the fourth and final downloadable content pack, Shadow War, containing three multiplayer maps: "Airship", "Chancellery", and "Excavation"; one new War map: "Operation Arcane"; and one new Nazi Zombies map: "The Frozen Dawn".
+The map pack was released on August 28, 2018, first on PlayStation 4, and on September 27 for Xbox One and Steam.

 In addition to the map packs, the game also received several free multiplayer maps as part of seasonal events.
-On December 7, 2017, Sledgehammer released Winter Carentan, a winter-themed version of the Carentan map to all players as part of the Winter Siege event.
-On March 13, 2018, Shipment 1944, a remake of the map Shipment from Call of Duty 4: Modern Warfare was released to all season pass holders, and to all players three days after.
-On April 17, 2018, Sledgehammer Games introduced a new map, HQ, based on the same Headquarters social hub, as a playable map in several party modes.
-On May 29, 2018, the Nazi Zombies map Gröesten Haus is brought into Multiplayer as a playable map for zombie-themed game modes as part of the Attack of the Undead event.
-On July 30, 2018, a new map, Sandbox, is added for free to all PlayStation 4 players as part of the Days of Summer event, and on August 30, 2018 for Xbox One and Steam players.
+On December 7, 2017, Sledgehammer released "Winter Carentan", a winter-themed version of the "Carentan" map, to all players as part of the Winter Siege event.
+On March 13, 2018, "Shipment 1944", a remake of the map "Shipment" from Call of Duty 4: Modern Warfare was released to all season pass holders, and to all players three days after.
+On April 17, Sledgehammer Games introduced a new map, HQ, based on the same Headquarters social hub, as a playable map in several party modes.
+On May 29, the Nazi Zombies map "Gröesten Haus" was brought into multiplayer as a playable map for zombie-themed game modes as part of the Attack of the Undead event.
+On July 30, a new map, "Sandbox", was added for free to all PlayStation 4 players as part of the Days of Summer event, and on August 30 for Xbox One and Steam players.